qbead/qbeadWebsite/content/book/rotation.md

 <!--TODO: Intro will go here.-->
+This lesson will focus on understanding the many things around us that spin.
+Whether it's a frisbee, a tire wheel, a dancer, or even an amusement park ride, rotation is all around us.
+When objects are moving in straight lines, we call this linear motion.
+In previous lessons, we’ve discussed how to describe linear motion in terms of velocity.
+How about rotational motion?
+What tools do we have to explain this motion?

 # Angular Displacement
 When dealing with circular motion or rotation (for instance, for a ball on a string or a horse on a merry-go-round), then it is useful to describe its position using an angle ($\theta$).
 The change between the original angle of the ball and its final angle is typically specified as the change in $\theta$ (or $\Delta \theta$) and is known as angular displacement.
 While $\theta$ can be defined using either degrees or radian, radians are commonly used. (which do we use?)